By Kirk Kardashian

 A sampling of Tuck’s unique electives unveils a curriculum both deep and wide.

-Taught by: Rafael La Porta, Nobel Foundation Professor of Finance
+Taught by: Rafael La Porta, Noble Foundation Professor of Finance

 Class size: 14

 Highlight: Final presentation at Lone Pine Capital

 Suggested Reading: Expected Returns: An Investor's Guide to Harvesting Market Rewards (Wiley, 2011), by Antti Ilmanen

 Hedge fund managers devote much of their careers to answering one question: Buy or sell?
 Their methods are notoriously private, but not for the students in La Porta’s Seminar on Hedge Funds—for three hours a week, they learn how to do primary investment research in the real world.
 “We have a number of very successful alumni in this field,” said La Porta.
 “It would be nice if we could connect them to the students coming up.”
 In effect, that’s exactly what happens in his class.
 The students sit at a U-shaped table, and on the video screen, beamed in from their office in Greenwich, Conn., are David Craver T’97 and Marco Tablada T’98, hedge fund managers at Lone Pine Capital, the firm founded by Stephen F. Mandel, Jr. D’78, who is chair of the Dartmouth board of trustees.
 Craver and Tablada give the students seven companies to research during the term—“highly controversial companies that the students contemplate as possible investments,” La Porta explained.
 The students then examine a different aspect of their company before each class and report their findings.
 At the end of the term, they visit Lone Pine Capital and make a final presentation to a new group of managers there.
 For Ashley Conti T’13, that person-to-person interaction is the best part.
 “You can’t really hide in the work you’re doing,” she said.
 “They ask you a lot of questions.”